-All of us are attracted to a certain type that stops us dead in our tracks: a physical type, an emotional type, and a personality type.
-Let’s say that there is a spectrum of attraction, from one to ten, and the people at the low end of the spectrum (like numbers one and two) aren’t physically or romantically attractive to us at all.
-But those on the “ten” end of the spectrum are icons: they’re compellingly attractive, they make us weak in the knees, and they trigger both our insecurities and our longing.
-Harville Hendrix, the founder of Imago Therapy, illuminates this phenomenon in a way which sheds light on our entire intimacy journey.
-He teaches that these people are so attractive to us in part because they embody not only the best, but also the the worst emotional characteristics of our parents!
+All of us are attracted to a certain type that stops us dead in our tracks, be it a physical type, an emotional type, or a personality type.
+Let’s say that there is a "spectrum of attraction," from 1 to 10; the people at the far end aren’t physically or romantically attractive to us at all, but those at the upper end are icons—they’re compellingly attractive, leaving us weak in the knees and triggering both our longing and our insecurity.

-Even though we may be adults, all of us have unresolved childhood hurts due to betrayal, anger, manipulation or abuse.
+All of us have unresolved childhood hurts due to betrayal, anger, manipulation, or abuse.
 Unconsciously, we seek healing through our partner.
-And we try to achieve this healing by bonding with someone who we sense might hurt us in similar ways to how we were hurt as children, in the hope that we can convince him or her to finally love and accept us.
+And we try to achieve this healing by bonding with someone we sense might hurt us in similar ways to how we were hurt as children, in the hope that we can then convince him or her to finally love and accept us.

 Our conscious self is drawn to the positive qualities we yearn for, but our unconscious draws us to the qualities which remind us of how we were wounded the most.

-Many others only date people on the high end of the spectrum, just going for the iconic types, because they believe that that’s where real love and passion lie.
+Many others only date people on the high end of their attraction spectrum, because they believe that’s where real love and passion lie.
 With someone who is a “high number” on your attraction spectrum, you can tell that you’re attracted in a fraction of a second.
-While this can be achingly exciting, it’s rarely comfortable or secure.
+This can be achingly exciting, but it’s rarely comfortable or secure.

 People who are willing to date in the mid-range are more likely to find real and lasting love.
 It’s not a matter of selling out, because immediate attraction isn’t the best forecaster of future passion.
-Intense attractions blind us to the actual quality of our interaction with others, and to the actual characters of the people we date.
-Attractions can grow.
+Intense immediate attractions can blind us to the actual quality of our interactions with others, and to the actual characters of the people we date.

 Cultivating Attractions of Inspiration

 Sexual attraction is much more mutable than we’ve been taught.
 We all have types that turn us on immediately and intensely.
 But as I said, attractions can grow.
-It's doubtful that you’ll become attracted to someone who isn’t physically appealing to you.
+It's doubtful that you’ll become attracted to someone who isn’t at all physically appealing to you.
 But if someone holds a spark of attraction for you, and has other qualities you love, your attraction can blossom.
 If you’re meeting someone for the first time, don’t make a snap decision based upon whether you’re instantly attracted on a physical level.
-If you’re not sure, just keep dating.
+If you’re not sure, go out with them again.
 In time, something lovely may happen: He or she may actually become more beautiful to you.
 And if not, you’ll know that it’s time to stop dating them.

 If you’ve ever seen artists working on a portrait, you will notice that they often squint.
 Squinting helps them focus on the essence of their subject without getting distracted by its harsh outlines.
 We need to do the same in our dating life.
 It’s so easy to get lost in the hard assessment of people’s imperfections, but it serves us better to simply sense their spirit.
 That is what makes attractions grow.